• Skip to primary navigation

 This recipe is simple to make, but don't forget to watch the video.
 Note: You do need to plan ahead and freeze the kisses and chill the dough for 30 minutes.

-Freeze the kisses
+Freeze the Kisses

 The very first thing you need to do to make these Hershey kiss cookies is unwrap 18 chocolate kisses and put them in a bowl in the freezer.